turquoiseowl/i18n/README.md

 * Help me fix the bugs!
 Chances are I don't ship in your language.
 Fix what hurts.
 Please?
 * Better parsing and handling of PO files for more general purposes / outside editors
-* Additional validation attributes (though these days I think this feature should be tossed)
-* Generic handling that will work in ASP.NET Web API
-* Support for additional storage mechanisms beyond ASP.NET Session (i.e. cookies, closures, etc.)